Get Doncaster Moving Team

 Leisure Service Contract and Event Officer

-Get Doncaster Moving, Doncaster Council
+Get Doncaster Moving, City of Doncaster Council

 I ensure that Doncaster's Leisure Centres are maintained to an acceptable standard in terms of health and safety and also customer satisfaction.
 Therefore I see my role as being important in ensuring customers come back to use the facilities as they have a positive experience.
 The other part of my role includes incorporating and accommodating findings from industry leading research into how physical activity levels can be increased by hosting major sporting events.